Yujia-Yan/Transkun/README.md

 ```bash
 $ transkun input.mp3 output.mid --device cuda
 ```

-The shipped checkpoint is trained without pedal extension of notes, and with data augmentation (which I believe is closer to a real performance).
+**Note:** The code/pip package shipped checkpoint is trained **without pedal extension of notes**, and **with data augmentation**,which I believe is closer to a real performance.
+Be cautious that the convention for the piano transcription task in previous works is extending all notes by sustain pedal durations.
 For more checkpoints, see [Model Cards](#model-cards)